Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems

-To avoid oscillations of the service process, which in turn causes congestion collapse, we further replaced the activation thresholds of FQR-T, that were suggested to be as in \eqref{thresholds}, with thresholds that are of order $n$, i.e., satisfying \eqref{ThreshQ}.
-We then developed a fluid model, based on a stochastic AP, to approximate the transient evolution of the time-varying system under FQR-ART, together with an algorithm to numerically compute that fluid model.
-Simulation experiments suggest that this fluid model captures the main dynamics of the system, even in extreme cases, as the one considered in \eqref{secSimNone}.
+To avoid oscillations of the service process, which in turn can cause congestion collapse, we indicated that the activation thresholds also need to be increased, being asymptotically of order $O(n)$ as in \eqref{ThreshQ} instead of $o(n)$, as in \eqn{thresholds} with FQR-T.

-\paragraph{Future Research.} As the literature review show, oscillatory behavior and congested collapse are important phenomenons in other stochastic networks.
-Our methods and insights here could potentially have impact in other applications as well.
-However, it remains to show that FQR-ART indeed prevents the bad behavior from occurring.
-Specifically, it remains to prove that the ODE in \eqref{ODE-6} posses a unique solution and that, at least under some reasonable regularity conditions, oscillatory behavior is prevented.

-Due to the importance of piecewise constant models, it will be useful to prove that for each of the intervals of fixed rates and staffing, and {\em regardless of the starting point of the fluid model at any such interval}, there is convergence to the appropriate quasistationary point.

-While we view the above research questions to be the most fundamental from the mathematical point of view, it is also beneficial to prove that the fluid model arises as the many-server heavy-traffic fluid limit of a properly-scaled sequence of X systems operating under FQR-ART.
-(Note that such a proof will also imply that the ODE \eqref{ODE-6} has a unique solution.)